gaini-zhulamanova/bookmytrip/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-##Aknowledgment
+## Aknowledgment

-- Big thanks to the coaches from ITF Frankfurt
+- We are very greatful to the coaches from ITF Frankfurt for their help, time, and mentorship.
 - Images was taken from pexels.com.
 Credits to:
--- Restaurant & Hotels Placeholder Images: Photo by Pixabay from Pexels -- Museum Placeholder Image: Photo by Una Laurencic from Pexels
+..* Restaurant & Hotels Placeholder Images: Photo by Pixabay from Pexels ..* Museum Placeholder Image: Photo by Una Laurencic from Pexels